- Part 1 – the facts : half of Indonesia rainforests have disappeared since WWII

 The stagnation of the original timber industry

 In July 2000, the Ministry of Forestry published an analysis on the status of the logging concessions.
-Out of 652 existing concessions, 293 were operating with a valid licence, 288 had an expired licence and 71 had been formally returned to government control.
+Out of 652 existing concessions, 293 were operating with a valid license, 288 had an expired license and 71 had been formally returned to government control.

 In 2016, logging concessions are still covering 19Mio ha (BPS) (versus 69Mio ha in 1998).
 Unfortunately, the reason behind this decrease is that many former concessions has been converted to an industrial plantation of oil palm or pulpwood.

 Traditional wood-processing activities (such as plywood and sawnwood) have also stagnated in the last 15 years.
 They suffered from the shrinking of cheap supply of timber from natural forests, outdated technology and uncompetitive pricing :

 - Production of sawnwood dropped from 2Mio m3 in 2005 to 0,8Mio m3 in 2010